chg60/phamclust/README.md

 # phamclust

 PhamClust is a tool for performing gene phamily based clustering of bacteriophage genomes.
 It makes use of a novel genome similarity index, the proteomic equivalence quotient (PEQ) to cluster genomes according to their global similarity.
-A manuscript describing it in detail has been submitted for publication at mSphere.
+It was [published in mSphere](https://doi.org/10.1128/msystems.00443-23) in 2023.

 # Installation